noteed/termtosvg/README.md

 I have added a new template based on the Spiderman color scheme that comes with Kitty.

+When writing individual frames, this also generates a file for ffmpeg `-f concat` feature: this allows to generate a video with accurate frame durations.

 # termtosvg
 termtosvg is a Unix terminal recorder written in Python that renders your command